 Speaking of successful head coaches on Nov.
 23, 2014, the hockey world mourned the passing of Pat Quinn, who died at 71 following a long illness.
 He played 606 career NHL games, as a defenseman, for the Maple Leafs, Canucks, and Atlanta Flames.
 His most memorable play might be the open-ice hit he threw on Bruins’ legend Bobby Orr during the 1969 postseason, which knocked him unconscious and started a bench-clearing brawl.

 Related – Pat Quinn: A Legacy of Hockey Greatness

 An ankle injury forced Quinn to retire in 1977, and he was quickly added to the Flyers organization as the head coach of the AHL affiliate, the Maine Mariners.
 He was promoted to head coach in Philadelphia during the 1978-79 season.
-He coached 1,400 games in NHL, earning 684 wins, with Flyers, Kings, Canucks, Maple Leafs, and Edmonton Oilers, also spending time in the front offices of Toronto and Vancouver.
-He took the Canucks to the 1994 Stanley Cup Final.
+He coached 1,400 games in NHL, earning 684 wins, with the Flyers, Kings, Canucks, Maple Leafs, and Edmonton Oilers, also spending time in the front offices of Toronto and Vancouver.
+He also took the Canucks to the 1994 Stanley Cup Final.